 The testing is happening in seven countries now; Australia, Brazil, Canada, Ireland, Italy, Japan, and New Zealand.
 Of these, Instagram started the trial in Canada way before in May.

 The number of followers is still intact on the platform.
-Yet, it isn’t a measure on the engagement one gets for their posts.
+Yet, it isn’t a measure of the engagement one gets for their posts.

 Many teens report feeling pressure to always show their best versions (15%), overloaded with information (10%), overwhelmed (9%), or the possess “fear of missing out” (9%).
 It all going to the graveyard once Instagram globally hides the number of likes.

-The change in the platform evoked mixed reaction among the users.
+The change in the platform evoked mixed reactions among the users.
 They think it will reduce Instagram’s appeal.
 We are not sure when Instagram is going to launch the feature globally.